premkpavuluri/microservices-research/members/rishabh.md

 https://daedtech.com/what-problems-do-microservices-solve/#:~:text=With%20microservices%2C%20you%20get%20true,some%20enormous%20windfalls%20in%20productivity.

-### great for getting examples of big companies using mciroservice arcitechture and the problem they solve for them
+### great for getting examples of big companies using mciroservice architecture and the problem they solve for them

 https://medium.com/containerum/10-tech-challenges-that-are-solved-by-microservices-d91adeecb2e7